CocoaNutsUIUC/HealthKit-Demo/README.md

 #### 3. Create the function `readActivitiesData()`

-And of course, we'll need a function to read the datas and compute their averages.
-Add the following function:
+And of course, we'll need a function to read the actual data and compute their averages.
+Add the following function to our `HealthKitController` class:

 ``` swift
     private func readActivitiesData() {